Khioniya Guseva: Assassination attempt on Rasputin

 Guseva was found to be insane and was placed in an asylum in Tomsk until 15 March 1917.
-Then she was released on order of Alexander Kerensky.
-She is reported to have attempted and failed another assassination attempt, this time on Patriarch Tikhon of Moscow, in 1919.
-What happened to Guseva after 1919 is unknown and her date of death is also unknown.
+Then she was released by order of Alexander Kerensky.
+She is reported to have attempted and failed another assassination attempt, this time of Patriarch Tikhon of Moscow, in 1919.
+What happened to Guseva after this attempt is unknown and her date of death is also unknown.